StableCoder/vulkan-mini-libs-2/README.md

 For example, all of the following convert to VK_IMAGE_LAYOUT_GENERAL:
 `vk imAGE_LayOut GenerAL`, `VK_IMAGE_LAYOUT_GENERAL`,`GENERAL`, `   General `

-Also, to assist with forward and backwards compatability, all the vendor tags can stripped from the typenames and values, since they can be removed in later versions leading to incompatability issues.
+Also, to assist with forward and backwards compatibility, all the vendor tags can stripped from the typenames and values, since they can be removed in later versions leading to incompatibility issues.
 For example, the flag for VkToolPurposeFlagBitsEXT, `VK_TOOL_PURPOSE_VALIDATION_BIT_EXT`, can will output as `VALIDATION`, and can be read similarly, with the above rules applicable for parsing.
 Also removed often is the `_BIT` suffix.